Nest-Microservices-Samples/products-microservice/README.md

 ## 📂 Data Folder for Testing

 - The `data` folder in the root of the project is intended for adding sample product data to the database for testing purposes.
-You can place JSON or CSV files with product information in this folder and use scripts or commands to import them into your development database.
+You can place JSON or CSV files with product information in this folder and use scripts or commands to import them into your development database. **TablePlus** was used to insert these sample data into the SQLite database, test the database functionality, and visually inspect the data.

 ## 📚 Documentation